 We searched for a location and finally purchased acreage with three buildings; one metal warehouse on the highway frontage (the Studio) and two back from the road.
 The larger one in the back is a house that acts as a gallery space, warm glass studio, and residence.
-Our Fabrication Studio is the smaller blue building.
+Our Fabrication Studio is a smaller blue building.
 It contains our cold working shop.
 All of this forms a pastoral art campus that is available to the public.

 We found a studio owner who had built his equipment.
 Collaboratively working with him, we started construction.
 So we boldly went where we had never gone before, fabricating equipment we had barely even used.
 About that time, our son joined us.
 He was finishing up a degree in marketing and business management.
 He kept saying he wanted to do something with his hands.
 He took a one-week glass class at a Texas community college, and his passion for glass ignited.
 He didn’t want to market or manage; he wanted to make.

 So as you can hear, our story starts with passion for glass and its magic, boldness in thinking, and creative ingenuity to fabricate and develop a family business and move it forward.

 Our furnace’s initial charge (put raw glass in it and start its heating) occurred in early January 2014.
 The first thing that happened after this was that we had to hot-swap one of the elements (replacing a part operating at 2000 degrees).
 We continually work together, enriching each other by sharing our knowledge and life experiences.
 Through these efforts, we developed the tagline for our business and what we wanted to achieve.
 We wanted others to experience the personal growth that we had individually found working together.
 “Enriching lives through artistic self-expression.”